Advertisement

 Daryl Chang and Mano Lotho of Lagrima.
 Photo by Enzo Santos

 “Whisky’s such a manly drink?”
 Butz Tenchavez, founder of Toka Wine, told me while enjoying his meal.
 “Pero tonight, Josh was able to pair it with dishes that were so delicate.
-I enjoyed how the whisky was so easy to pair with something as light as the hamachi… it was the best intro to the whole evening.”
+I enjoyed how the whisky was so easy to pair with something as light as the hamachi.
+It was the best intro to the whole evening.”

-Next up was a plate of morel mushrooms stuffed with truffle and farce, served with the deep, rich flavors of the Glenlivet 15 year-old.
+Next up was a plate of morel mushrooms stuffed with truffle and farce, served with the deep, rich flavors of The Glenlivet 15 year-old.
 “That was my favorite,” said Charles Montañez, executive chef and owner of Liyab and Michelin-recognized Mamacita.
 “It was typical Josh Boutwood swagger.
 And with the meal pairing, I always look for notes that come together.
 I knew as soon as the first bit and sip hit… it all felt so well-rounded.”

 Jeffrey Davidas, Ed Tordesillas, Josh Boutwood, and Charles Montañez